 we are our consciousness.

 - Everything is conscious.

 Consciousness is part of the very stuff of existence.

-Each centre of consciousness is still one with the original consciousness that manifested the world out of and within itself.
+Each centre of consciousness is in it's core still one with the original consciousness that manifested the world out of and within itself.

 - Consciousness is both static (beyond time) and evolving (in time).

 All this follows directly or indirectly from the ancient Indian idea of saccidānanda as the ultimate nature of reality: everything that exists must be conscious, as otherwise it would not know how to be, and joyful, as otherwise it would not want to be.